-Follow this link for a PDF of the Summer 2019 Newsletter.
+Follow this link for a PDF of the Winter 2019/20 Newsletter.

 If you would like to be added to our newsletter email distribution list please email Angela McMenamy and we will let you know when the next issue is available to read.

 In September, our Disability Research Network (DRN) held a hugely successful event at Queen’s, looking at Opportunities and Challenges for Inclusive Education in Northern Ireland.
 The event brought together delegates from across various sectors including the Department of Education, Education Authority, Northern Ireland Commissioner for Children and Young People, Equality Commission, children’s sector organisations, schools, parents, researchers and academics.

 It included a presentation from Professor Sally Tomlinson (left) from Goldsmiths, University of London, on the ‘Ins and Outs of Inclusion’, where she outlined the ways in which children with disabilities have tended to be excluded from education over time as a result of education policies.